 Ask them if they feel they have a problem and if they would like to talk with someone about it.
 Often the alcoholic or addict does not see the correlation between problems in their life and their alcohol or drug abuse.
 A non-judgmental and caring approach may be the beginning of the help they need.
 Most secular and religious residential drug treatment centers will conduct an anonymous assessment free of charge.

 Think of substance abuse treatment as Basic Training.
 An initial assessment determines the best level of care (intensity).
 Treatment includes continuous abstinence, education, individual and group counseling, family counseling, spiritual reflection, recreation, and work toward individualized treatment goals.

 Is A. A. compatible with our faith tradition?

 A.A. or other Twelve Step participation provides a foundation for a lifetime of recovery.
 The majority of treatment programs have the Twelve Steps at their core.
-Virtually any member of a Jewish, Christian or Muslim community will see the components of a robust spirituality reflected in the Twelve Steps, removing the need for a specifically Episcopal christian rehabilitation center, for example.
+Virtually any member of a Jewish, Christian or Muslim community will see the components of a robust spirituality reflected in the Twelve Steps.
 Recognition of and surrender to a supreme being, self examination, restitution, prayer and meditation, and service to others are all essential elements of the Twelve Step approach to recovery.